-- A. ALL INDICATIONS [ANEMIA IN CHRONIC KIDNEY DISEASE (CKD) INCLUDING MEMBERS ON DIALYSIS AND MEMBERS NOT ON DIALYSIS, ANEMIA DUE TO MYELOSUPPRESIVE CHEMOTHERAPY FOR A NON- MYELOIDMALIGNANCY, ANEMIA IN HIV-INFECTED MEMBER RECEIVING ZIDOVUDINE TREATMENT, ANEMIA ASSOCAITED WITH MYELODYSPLASTIC SYNDROME]: - Recent hemoglobin is < 12g/dL [DOCUMENTATION REQUIRED]

-NONMYELOID MALIGNANCY: Recent hemoglobin (Hgb) level is less than 10 g/dL OR hematocrit is < 30% [DOCUMENTATION REQUIRED] AND
+- A. ALL INDICATIONS [ANEMIA IN CHRONIC KIDNEY DISEASE (CKD) INCLUDING MEMBERS ON DIALYSIS AND MEMBERS NOT ON DIALYSIS, ANEMIA DUE TO MYELOSUPPRESIVE CHEMOTHERAPY FOR A NON- MYELOID MALIGNANCY, ANEMIA IN HIV-INFECTED MEMBER RECEIVING ZIDOVUDINE TREATMENT, ANEMIA ASSOCIATED WITH MYELODYSPLASTIC SYNDROME]: - 1.
+NONMYELOID MALIGNANCY: Recent hemoglobin (Hgb) level is less than 10 g/dL OR hematocrit is < 30% [DOCUMENTATION REQUIRED] - ALL OTHER INDICATIONS: Recent hemoglobin is < 12g/dL [DOCUMENTATION REQUIRED] OR - NONMYELOID MALIGNANCY: Recent hemoglobin (Hgb) level is less than 10 g/dL OR hematocrit is < 30% [DOCUMENTATION REQUIRED] AND - Recent serum ferritin is > 100 ng/mL or transferrin saturation > 20% OR member is receiving appropriate iron supplementation AND - 3.
+Improvement in the hematocrit and hemoglobin levels have occurred or there is a significant decrease in transfusion requirements - NOTE: For members not responding, despite dose titrations and/or concomitant use of G-CSF (e.g., Neupogen® [filgrastim injection]) during the first 6 months, discontinue epoetin alfa and evaluate and treat for other causes of anemia. - AND

-- Recent serum ferritin is > 100 ng/mL or transferrin saturation > 20% OR member is receiving appropriate iron supplementation AND - Improvement in the hematocrit and hemoglobin levels have occurred or there is a significant decrease in transfusion requirements AND - Prescriber attests to or clinical reviewer has found no evidence of intolerable adverse effects or drug toxicity
+Prescriber attests to or clinical reviewer - 4.
+Prescriber attests to or clinical reviewer has found no evidence of intolerable adverse effects or drug toxicity

-\\\For members not responding, despite dose titrations and/or concomitant use of G-CSF (e.g., Neupogen® [filgrastim injection]) during the first 6 months, discontinue epoetin alfa and evaluate and treat for other causes of anemia\\\